Concordium/concordium-dapp-libraries/packages/wallet-connectors/README.md

 Interfaces for interacting with wallets along with implementations for Browser Wallet and WalletConnect (v2).
 It’s written in TypeScript and has no dependencies to any UI framework.

+The library takes away the complexity involved with interacting with both Browser Wallet and Mobile Wallets (via WalletConnect) such that dApps only need to interact with interfaces that abstract away the underlying protocol.

 ## Interfaces

 ### `WalletConnector`